The links on this page may take you to a third party, which Besins Healthcare has not been involved in the development of.

-When explaining menopause to your family, it’s important for your loved ones to know how you’re feeling so that they can support you.
+When explaining menopause to your family or friends, it’s important for your loved ones to know how you’re feeling so that they can support you.
 Some of us find it very easy to talk about personal topics, but some of us simply aren’t used to communicating in that way.

 If you’re struggling to share how you’re feeling, you could start by mentioning your symptoms and then leading onto the fact that they could be perimenopause- or menopause-related, for example: